tempelaar-team/qclab-dev/docs/user_guide/driver.rst

 ==========================

 QC Lab comes equipped with three dynamics drivers.
-These are functions that take a simulation object (see :ref:`Simulations <simulation>`) as input and carry out the dynamics by executing the recipes of the algorithm object (see :ref:`Algorithms <algorithm>`) associated with the simulation.
+These are functions that take a Simulation object (see :ref:`Simulations <simulation>`) as input and carry out the dynamics by executing the recipes of the Algorithm object (see :ref:`Algorithms <algorithm>`) associated with the simulation.
 The three drivers are:

 - ``serial_driver``: a serial driver that runs the simulation on a single CPU core,
 - ``multiprocessing_driver``: a parallel driver that uses Python's built-in ``multiprocessing`` module to run the simulation on multiple CPU cores,